Skip to content

 Reach for Windsurf if:

-- You want a more autonomous agent inside an IDE and don’t want to wire up Claude Code separately
+• You want a more autonomous agent inside an IDE and do not want to wire up Claude Code separately

 Stick with Cursor if: